 This behaviour is known as "watchful resting," and it's not just wildebeests that exhibit it.
 Many other social animals, such as zebras, antelopes, and elephants, also engage in watchful resting to keep themselves safe while they sleep.

-By staying alert and ready to respond to potential threats, these animals are able to get the rest they need to stay healthy and strong.
+By staying alert and ready to respond to potential threats, these animals can get the rest they need to stay healthy and strong.

 Wildebeests can be killed for food by many of the major predators in the wild.
 Wildebeests are killed by lions, hyenas, African wild dogs, cheetahs, leopards and crocodiles.

-The main target for predators is the young wildebeest, which are still small, and the sick or injured individuals that cannot defend themselves.
+The main target for predators is the young wildebeest which are still small, as well as the sick or injured individuals that are unable to defend themselves.

 Able-bodied adults are hard to kill and would require a collaboration of many animals, yet still end up with some injuries to the lions, cheetahs, leopards or hyenas.